russmckendrick/docker/README.md

 Docker
 =============

 A repo to house my trusted Docker builds, see my [Docker Index Profile](https://index.docker.io/u/russmckendrick/) for more information.
+Have a read of [my blog posts on Docker](https://media-glass.es/tag/docker/) for more information.

 ## General Containers